cngilbreth/free_fermi/README.md

-# Noninteraction fermions in a harmonic trap
+# Noninteracting fermions in a harmonic trap

-This project contains several codes for calculating thermodynamic properties of noninteracting fermions in a harmonic trap in the *canonical ensemble* (of fixed numbers of particles).
+This project contains several codes for calculating thermodynamic properties of noninteracting fermions in a harmonic trap in the *canonical ensemble* (of fixed numbers of particles) and the grand-canonical ensemble.

 The main file is free_fermi.f90, which utilizes an arbitrary-precision arithmetic library contained in the files mpfun90.f90 and mpmod90.f90.